GirishSCodes/TCP-Server-Client/README.md

 1. Ensure both devices (server and client) are on the same network.
 2. Replace `inet_addr("192.168.102.33")` in `tcp_server.cpp` with `inet_addr("0.0.0.0")` to bind the server to all network interfaces.
 3. Compile and run the server program again.
-4. Use a TCP Client app (such as "TCP Client" from the app store) on your smartphone to connect to the server.
+4. Use a TCP Client app (such as "TCP Client" from the play store) on your smartphone to connect to the server.
 Enter the server's IP address and port (`8000`).

 ---